aurasphere/annotations-z/README.md

 - Will @Yeet replace the obsolete @Deprecated?

-We can't say it for sure but there's already
+We can't say it for sure but we know [there's already a JSR for this](https://jcp.org/en/jsr/overview).

 - DoEs ThIs WoRk On AnDrOiD